umitkacar/FollowResearch/README.md

 # FollowResearch
-Dont forget to look them
+Don't forget to look them

+### How to Write and Publish a Scientific Paper